gabrielbmoro/MovieDBApi/README.md

 - This repository provides an Android project that uses the library  [Movie DB API](https://www.themoviedb.org).

-- The wiki has more information about the project like its architecture and the libraries used.
+- The [Wiki](https://github.com/tido4410/moviedatabaseapi/wiki) has more information about the project like its architecture and the libraries used.

 ## Screenshots